maahin-1/maahin-1/README.md

 ## 🧠 About me

 CS grad from GNDU Amritsar, currently in the IIT Guwahati AI/ML program.
-I spend most of my time writing code that ends up in production — LLM agents, trading systems, RAG pipelines, automation workflows.
+I spend most of my time writing code that ends up in production of LLM agents, trading systems, RAG pipelines, automation workflows.
 Not just experiments.

 I started FlowerCookie to help businesses stop wasting time on repetitive work.
 Before that I spent time in fintech R&D, building AI tools for web platforms, and training models at Outlier AI.
 Somewhere in between I won a GenAI case competition at IIM Mumbai and MIT, which was a good reminder that the work was going somewhere.